About this section

 `generate_doc_java.bat` | `generate_doc_java` | Uses the Java version

-The Windows versions may be run by double-click from the Windows file explorer.
-The Linux
+The Windows versions may be run by double-clicking in Windows Explorer.
+The Linux *Bash script*

-*Bash script* versions may need special environmental adjustments (depending on the Linux
+versions may need special environment adjustments (depending on the Linux

 distribution) to behave the same way.
 In Ubuntu these scripts were tested only in the command